YaRiabtsev/QuasiPiler/readme.md

 > “A one-eyed transpiler is much more incomplete than a blind transpiler, for he knows what it is that’s lacking.”
 > — Victor-Marie from Gugle

-This repo is my sanctuary under License, begs mercy; I’ll bell when it (maybe) works.
-Join at your own pace—“Documentation and Contributing” is a friendly suggestion, not Martin Luther’s Table.
+This repo is my sanctuary under license — it begs mercy, not stars.
+I’ll bell when (or if) it works.
+“Documentation and Contributing” is a friendly suggestion, not a Martin Luther pinboard.

 ## Setup and Installation